one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

 In this task you use the Azure CLI to create an Azure Virtual Machine running Windows Server 2016, and install IIS.

-1. Open an Azure CLI window by browsing to https://shell.azure.com
+1. Open an Azure CLI window by browsing to [Azure Shell](https://shell.azure.com)
 2. Login using your Microsoft Account
 3. If prompted, select the default AAD directory
 4. If a Welcome to Azure Cloud Shell prompt appears after logon, select Bash as the working CLI.
 If it does not appear, you can select PowerShell from the dropdown in the upper-left corner once a CLI prompt is presented to you.
 Note that you may need to provision a new CLI storage account to save your settings.